 And so are you!
 If you have any stories, tips, or questions about overwintering Strelitzia plants, drop me a line in the comments below.

-In the meantime, check out these articles on overwintering your carefully cultivated flowers next:
+In the meantime, check out these guides on growing and caring for birds of paradise plants next:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Uncredited photos: Shutterstock.